 An Act to validate certain investments made by the Friendly Societies’ Association of Kalgoorlie.

-[Assented to 12th December, 1919.]

-Preamble

 WHEREAS the Friendly Societies’ Association of Kalgoorlie, a society registered under the Friendly Societies Act, 1894, pursuant to section eight thereof, has invested certain of its funds in the purchase of shares in M. Kelly, Limited, a company formed for (amongst other purposes) carrying on business as a chemist and a druggist; And whereas the said society was not justified in law in investing the said funds in manner aforesaid, and it is expedient to validate all investments made by the said society in the shares of the said company: Be it therefore enacted by the King’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short Title